csanry/csanry/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I'm currently pursuing a Master's in Analytics at the Singapore Management University.
+- 🔭 I have a Master's in Analytics at the Singapore Management University.
 - 🧑‍💻 I enjoy applying data science techniques to aid business decision making and promote growth.
-- 🌱 I have 4 years of marketing and data analytics experience spanning across various industries, where I helped marketing teams make better decisions through MMM and Analytics techniques.
+- 🌱 I have 5 years of marketing and data analytics experience spanning across various industries, where I helped marketing teams make better decisions through MMM and Analytics techniques.
 <br>

 # 🎯 Learning